AndreiVladescu/Cardputer-Accessories/README.md

 ### Magnifier Holder
 A holder that mounts a rectangular magnifying lens on an arm above the Cardputer's screen, making the small display easier to read.
 It's built from two printable connectors — an inferior connector that attaches to the Cardputer and a superior connector that holds the magnifier arm.

+You can buy the articulating arm here: [AliExpress Link](https://www.aliexpress.com/item/1005009994279927.html)

 [![Cardputer Magnifier Photo](./images/cardputer_magnifier.png)](./images/cardputer_magnifier.png)

 - **3D Model:** [`models/cardputer_magnifier.step`](./models/cardputer_magnifier.step)